xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

-[02/2026] An **<span style="color: red;">Marie Sklodowska-Curie Postdoctoral Fellowship</span>** application that I supervised has been successfully awarded.
+[02/2026] An **<span style="color: red;">Marie Sklodowska-Curie Postdoctoral Fellowship</span>** application (Horizon Europe) that I supervised has been successfully awarded.
+The fellow will join my lab shortly.
 This year’s MSCA call was exceptionally competitive, with a success rate of below 10%.
-The fellow will join my lab shortly.

 [01/2026] I was invited to give a talk at Zhongshan Hospital, Fudan University